 The only other negative we’ve noticed using the app is that the display works in portrait mode only and doesn’t allow for pinch and pull functionality which means you can’t expand the text.
 Many users might not even notice but my eyes had a bit of trouble with the smaller text in a couple of places, we hope it’s something that might consider changing in a future release.

 Give it a try for yourself

 You can download the Webjet App for free for your iPhone & iPad or Android device.
-It’s a handy app for making quick comparisons on the go and presents a comprehensive and well priced selection of inventory.
-And of course when you find that unmissable deal you can quickly progress through the booking process at very little extra effort.
+It’s a handy app for making quick comparisons on the go and presents a comprehensive and well-priced selection of inventory.
+And of course, when you find that unmissable deal you can quickly progress through the booking process with very little extra effort.